juliana-lacerda/binary-image-classification-with-tensorflow-COVID-19-detection/README.md

 * models: Checkpoint folder with the trained model, history folder with the model history.
 * notebooks: Notebooks for exploratory data analysis and to plot model metrics and results.
 Also contains a python script with plot and metric functions.
 * output: figure and txt with model results and analysis.
-* src: folder with python main script to create, train and save the model and config.yaml with all the script's initial variables.
+* src: folder with python main script to create, train and save the model.